AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Known Issues in Aviatrix Release 6.7.1185**

-- **AVI-2022-0002** – A vulnerability was discovered which could allow an unauthenticated attacker to run arbitrary commands against Aviatrix gateways.
-This is not known to be exploited.
 - **AVX-22184** – When an Edge Gateway expires, its state is listed as “waiting” on the Upgrade page.
 This “waiting” Gateway prevents the Controller from successfully upgrading.
 The actual state of the edge is “Expired,” which is shown in the CloudN > List.

    If an Edge Gateway is expired in your Controller, navigate to CloudN > List on the left sidebar.
 On the Registered Devices page, select the Edge Gateway with the state “waiting,” click the Diag dropdown menu, and select Reset Configuration.
 Then, your Controller can successfully upgrade.